DraftKings Pick6 promo code: Play $5, Get $50 in bonus picks for NFL, college football, MLB and more

 DraftKings Pick6 offers new players $50 in Pick6 bonus picks after an initial $5 entry, with no promo code required

-From NFL Week 6 to the WNBA Finals to NHL Opening Night to the MLB postseason, there is no shortage of options to use the latest DraftKings Pick6 promo code on.
-That's a luxury of the best DFS apps, like Pick6, where you can choose which sport, or sports, to make prop bets and player props on.
+There's no shortage of action on Wednesday with MLB playoff games, the WNBA Finals and NHL season rolling.
+Thus, the latest DraftKings Pick6 promo code comes at the opportune time.
+Those sports are not all that's available on the best DFS apps, like Pick6, as you could also make NFL player props on Thursday Night Football between the Eagles and Giants, or the college football games taking place.
 The Pick6 promotion gives new users $50 in bonus picks after a $5 bet.
 Click here to get the latest DraftKings Pick6 promo code for new users:

 Here are the steps to follow in order to sign up and claim the Pick6 promo.